WebAuthn Registration node

 Limit registrations |

-Specify whether the same authenticator can be registered multiple times.
-If enabled, the client should not activate an authenticator that is already registered for registration. |
+Indicates whether the same authenticator can be registered multiple times.
+If you enable this property, the client won’t activate an authenticator that’s already registered for registration. |

 ||